input-output-hk/cardano-tutorials/node-setup/node-op-cert.md

    Our node will include this certificate in the header of each block it creates, and it will sign each such block with the KES key.

-   The KES will evolve for 60 periods, which is also specified in our genesis file:
+   The KES key will evolve for 60 periods, which is also specified in our genesis file:

         "maxKESEvolutions": 60